PieterCoremans/arch-install-scripts/README.md

 # Scripts to install my config of Arch Linux DWM
 Note: this is a project in test phase.
-Therefore, many features may not yet work.
+Therefore, some features may not yet work.

 ## Scripts
 This repo contains 2 scripts: base.sh and dwm.sh.